In

 delving into the vital subject of sustainability, particularly in the

-realm of sustainable architecture.
+realm of sustainable architecture and green building.

 OBJECTIVE